Topics O to Z

 There are bins outside of each building for personal garbage disposal.
 Bathroom and lounge waste containers are not to be used for disposing of personal trash.
 Custodial Maintenance is not responsible for disposing of personal trash.
 Trash is not permitted on balconies, walkouts, or in public areas (hallways, lounges, etc.) because of potential problems with pests and insects.

 There are vending machines located in the residence areas across campus.
 If you need a refund, fill out a refund request envelope located on the machine.
-RDs have refund envelopes if there is not one on the vending machine.
 The vendors will process your request when they come to campus.

 Should a vacancy occur at any time during the academic year, you have three choices: